Admin panel → localhost:8081

 13 agents in a pipeline: product manager → architect → developers → QA → documentation.
 Feed it a feature request, get back a complete technical spec with code.

-Voice assistant for your business
+Multi-agent platform for your business

 Put a tablet at the front desk.
 Staff speaks, the agent listens, checks inventory via MCP, and answers — hands-free.
 Each agent has its own voice.